 According to numerous research, the relationship between language and culture is deeply rooted.
 That is why cultural awareness is the key to learning a language.

-It provides deep insights into how other people see the world and is shaped by the language we use.
+It provides deep insights into how other people see the world and is shaped by their language.

 You will instantly have access to a massive number of foreign language books, literary work, films, music, TV programs, and more.
 It will give you a real insight into the history and culture of a nation.

 This, in turn, will help you appreciate things that you wouldn’t have noticed before, and at the end of the day, gives you an indication of how the world works.